 William O’Reilly, “Bridging the Atlantic: Opportunity, Information and Choice in Long-Range German Migration in the Eighteenth Century,“ in Walter G. Rödel and Helmut Schmahl, eds., Menschen zwischen zwei Welten: Auswanderung, Ansiedlung, Akkulturation (Trier: Wissenschaftlicher Verlag, 2002), 25-44.

-Check out the BIAAS interview with Dr. Marion Romberg, https://botstiberbiaas.org/marion-romberg-interview/
+See the BIAAS interview with Dr. Marion Romberg, https://botstiberbiaas.org/marion-romberg-interview/

 Leo Schelbert and Hedwig Rappolt, Alles ist ganz anders hier: Auswandererschicksale in Briefen aus zwei Jahrhunderten (Freiburg: Walter Verlag, 1977); Marianne Wokeck, Trade in Strangers, 117-118.